Alonetrace/DREADED-PAIRING/README.md

 # Dreaded-Pairing
-Connecting to WhatsApp socket using a pairing code.
+Connecting to WhatsApp socket using a pairing code.254700462118

 # TERMUX/LOCALLY